The Art of Diplomacy

 Capricia Marshall honored for her lifelong commitment to public service

-CAPRICIA MARSHALL was recently inducted into the BizBash Hall of Fame as an “event industry game-changer” thanks to her revolutionary and impactful work in Washington D.C.
-In front of over 200 guests, Marshall shared anecdotes about her most memorable and enlightening experiences, and received praise for her visionary leadership.
+CAPRICIA MARSHALL is an inductee of the BizBash Hall of Fame as an “event industry game-changer” thanks to her revolutionary and impactful work in Washington D.C.
+In front of over 200 guests at the induction ceremony, Marshall shared anecdotes about her most memorable and enlightening experiences, and received praise for her visionary leadership.
 As a former U.S. Chief of Protocol (2009-13), White House Social Secretary (1997-2001) and Special Assistant to then-First Lady Hillary Clinton (1993-97), Marshall has devoted her life to public service, working to transform and create new methods of global engagement to build international goodwill.
 Her long list of accomplishments continues to grow as she formally joins this distinguished group of industry professionals.

 As Chief of Protocol of the United States, bearing the rank of Ambassador, from 2009 until 2013, Capricia Penavic Marshall was the United States’ lead representative in setting the stage for diplomacy at the highest levels.